IntEL4CoRo/ease_fall_school_2022/README.md

 **WIP**

-Introductory text about the fall school, docker, jupyter
+* Introductory text about the fall school, docker, jupyter
+* Add Windows install
+* Add Mac install
+* don't use docker desktop, it's just too inconcistent to set up and all the docker commands are the same for all platforms

 ## Docker Setup